 Best Affiliate Marketing Tools in 2026 by Category

-Affiliate marketing tools are the software and services affiliates use to launch campaigns, track performance, pay for services, and circumvent restrictions.
+Affiliate marketing tools are the software and services affiliates use to launch campaigns, track performance, pay for services, and operate in policy-sensitive niches.
 They matter because accounts, attribution, payments, and creatives break at scale — and the right tools help you save time, reduce waste, and scale more consistently.

 Anti-Detect Browsers